sv4u/touchlog/README.md

 - 'noop': a logfile is create with the current date
 - '-d mmmddyyyy': a logfile is create with the supplied date
+- '-f [dir]': write the logfile to the existing directory given
 - '-v': the version information is displayed
 - '-h': the help message is displayed